 There are four problem sets covering the material from Weeks 1-2, Weeks 3-4, Weeks 6-8, and Weeks 8-9.
-Problem set due dates are listed below; they differ slighly depending on whether you are in the Tuesday or Thursday group.
+Problem set due dates are listed below.
 Problem sets appear on Canvas a week before their due date.
 Solutions are posted shortly after the due date.
 Problem sets are lightly graded as "check" (handed in and gave solutions to at least 80% of the exercises), and "zero" (did not turn anything in, or more than 20% of the questions are missing).
 If you are unable to solve a problem, please describe why instead of just not answering the question.
 This way you will be able to secure a check on the assignment.